Ben Brading 5 min read

 Mandatory Half-Hourly metering

-Currently, any commercial property with a maximum demand exceeding 100 kW must have a half-hourly business electricity meter.
+Currently, any commercial property with a maximum demand exceeding 100 kVA must have a half-hourly business electricity meter.

 The upcoming Market-Wide Half-Hourly Settlement Reform will require all commercial properties to have an electricity meter that automatically transmits readings every 30 minutes.

-Businesses that have already implemented multi-site energy metering systems will already be compliant with these regulations.
+Businesses that have already implemented multi-site energy metering systems will be compliant with these regulations.